Here is everything you need to know about the RISE Festival in Las Vegas.

 Lanterns cannot be taken home.

-Which Day Should I Attend the RiSE Festival?
+Which Day Should I Attend the RiSE Festival & do Tickets Sell Out?

 Events on both days of the RiSE Festival are pretty much identical, although Saturday historically has the larger lantern release.
-That means tickets sell out quicker on Saturday, and it will be more crowded.
+That means tickets sell out quicker on Saturday (usually by mid-summer), and it will be more crowded.

 After attending two separate nights, if it’s your first experience, it’s better with more lanterns in the sky.